Twisted Lattice Gauge Theory: Membrane Operators, Three-loop Braiding and Topological Charge: Ribbon and Membrane Operators

 In order to explore this further, we will consider the reference diagrams for the cylindrical membrane operators in more detail.
 While a general reference diagram for the cylindrical membrane may have any number of vertices on the loop-shaped boundaries, it will be useful to consider the simplest possible situation, where there is only one vertex on each loop.
 As shown in Figure \ref{Figure_rectangle_reference_example}, these diagrams can be represented by rectangles with two of the edges identified.
 To specify a magnetic membrane operator of flux $h$ applied on this membrane, we must assign a coefficient for each possible label of the horizontal edge $x$, which we denote by $a^{k,h}(x)$.
 Here $h$ is a fixed quantity (the label of the operator we apply) while $k$ is the label of the closed path around the cylinder.
 While the label of this closed path is not fixed in a general state, it is $1_G$ in the ground state due to flatness.
 If we first create a flux tube with flux $k$ from the ground state and then apply the cylindrical membrane operator, then the cylindrical membrane operator will always measure the closed loop value to be $k$, so we can treat it as a fixed quantity.
 This means that $a^{k,h}(x)$ can be treated as an operator that depends only on $x$ and so is equivalent to an electric ribbon operator applied along the length of the cylinder.

 While any set of coefficients $a^{k,h}(x)$ gives a valid membrane operator, there is a useful basis that simplifies the properties of the membrane operators.
 This is analogous to the use of an irrep basis for the electric ribbon operators, which simplifies fusion rules and the algebra for laying the ribbon operators end-to-end.
-In the case of the electric ribbon operators, if we put two such operators labelled by the same irrep $R$ of $G$ end-to-end on paths $t_1$ and $t_2$, such that the paths concatenate to a path $t$, we have
+In the case of the electric ribbon operators, if we put two such operators labeled by the same irrep $R$ of $G$ end-to-end on paths $t_1$ and $t_2$, such that the paths concatenate to a path $t$, we have

-We see that the result is a single ribbon operator labelled by $R$ applied on the combined path $t$.
+We see that the result is a single ribbon operator labeled by $R$ applied on the combined path $t$.
 Motivated by this, we wish to find a similar basis for the membrane operators.

 That is, we want to find a basis where the surface weight given by the concatenation of two reference diagrams is equal to the product of the phase given by the two diagrams, as shown in Figure \ref{Figure_rectangle_concatenation}.
 We can then reduce the concatenated diagram to the same form as the reference diagram by using the diagrammatic rules, as shown in Figure \ref{Figure_concatenation_reduction}.
 Denoting the basis weight by $\alpha^{k,h}$ and the weight of the concatenated diagram by $c^{k,h}$, this gives us